liuxin0824/ComSD/README.md

 ### ComSD (ours)

-ComSD can discover **diverse behaviors at different activity levels** without extrinsic rewards, including both dynamic movements and static postures. **(balancing state exploration and skill diversity)**
+ComSD can discover **diverse behaviors at different activity levels** without extrinsic rewards, including different kinds of dynamic movements and static postures. **(balancing state exploration and skill diversity)**

 We visualized some representative skills discovered by ComSD in **Walker** and **Cheetah**.
 Note that the skill discovery stage is totally task-agnostic, and all the discovered skills are pre-trained with only intrinsic rewards.
 Above the videos are the descriptions of the discovered unsupervised skills, not specific tasks.
 For example, in **Walker**, the discovered behavior in the sixth column of the second row is 'kneel down'.